hvardhan1437/E-Commerce-offline-websitee/README.md

 # E-Commerce-offline-websitee
-Static ecommerce website UI built with HTML, CSS, and JavaScript.
-No backend — just clean, responsive design.
+A static, fully offline ecommerce UI built using HTML, CSS, and JavaScript.
+Includes homepage, product listings, blogs, about, and contact sections with custom styling and responsive layouts.
+Ideal for design demos, UI practice, or frontend prototyping.